-The selection of the text for an expository sermon has virtually been discussed in previous remarks. reasons urged for this mode of preaching will usually dictate, that the pastor shall treat some important book of the Scripture "in course."
+The selection of the text for an expository sermon has virtually been discussed in previous remarks.
+The reasons urged for this mode of preaching will usually dictate, that the pastor shall treat some important book of the Scripture "in course."
 What books he shall select must be determined by his pastoral experience and good judgment.
-They should obviously be such as are rich in evangelical facts and doctrines, and so chosen that, taken as a whole, they will form a complete outline of the system of revealed religion. the book to be expounded being chosen, no farther question as to the choice of the text may be supposed to remain; the preacher's work is laid out ready to his This is usually true, save that an important point remains-the fixing of the termini of the passage to be treated in the next sermon.
-The extent of Scripenerated at Library of Congress on 2025-05-17 20:09 GMT / https://hdl.handle.net/2027/uva.x002303 ublic Domain, Google-digitized / http://www.hathitrust.org/access use#pd-google I ture to be embraced must be determined partly by its richness in matter.)
+They should obviously be such as are rich in evangelical facts and doctrines, and so chosen that, taken as a whole, they will form a complete outline of the system of revealed religion.
+But the book to be expounded being chosen, no farther question as to the choice of the text may be supposed to remain; the preacher's work is laid out ready to his hand.
+This is usually true, save that an important point remains-the fixing of the termini of the passage to be treated in the next sermon.
+The extent of Scripture to be embraced must be determined partly by its richness in matter.
 If the passage be very fruitful, a smaller compass can be taken.
-If it consist largely of perspicuous narrative, or such-like detail, not requiring explanation, the preacher may despatch a much But the chief consideration to guide longer portion. him here will be the unity of the topic.
-He will terminate his exposition for the occasion, where he finds such a natural change of subject as introduces independ-And in choosing this terminus he will pay ent matter. little regard to those artificial divisions into chapters and verses which, as you know, have no inspired origin, and are often far from judicious or discriminating.
+If it consist largely of perspicuous narrative, or such-like detail, not requiring explanation, the preacher may despatch a much longer portion.
+But the chief consideration to guide him here will be the unity of the topic.
+He will terminate his exposition for the occasion, where he finds such a natural change of subject as introduces independent matter.
+And in choosing this terminus he will pay little regard to those artificial divisions into chapters and verses which, as you know, have no inspired origin, and are often far from judicious or discriminating.